igwgames/nes-puzzle-maker-rom/README.md

 with an IPS patch.
 The tool gives you a (kinda secret) way to do this.

 Go to [the tool](https://puzzle.nes.science) and load the game you want to export.
 Now, open the developer tools.
 The easiest way to do this is to right-click any element and choose "Inspect" or "Inspect Element".
+On the standalone app you can hit alt and find it in the menu above.
 Within the tools, find the "Console" tab, and paste the following in:

 ```javascript